Geology of Connecticut: Appalachian Mountains

 During the early Triassic period, the super-continent Pangea was formed as the Iapetus Ocean closed up and the proto-North American continent collided with Avalonia, part of modern-day Africa.
-This caused great uplift and the creation of the Appalachian Mountains, which, at the time, were bigger than modern-day Himalayas.
+This caused great uplift and the formation of the Appalachian Mountains, which, at the time, were bigger than modern-day Himalayas.
 Erosion of the Appalachian Mountains now exposes metamorphic rocks once very deep in the Earth's mantle and uplifted during this time period.

 Eastern Border Fault

 About 200 million years after this collision and the formation of Pangea, during the middle of the Mesozoic Era, the Atlantic Ocean floor started spreading and great extensional forces were experienced, resulting in faulting.
-Connecticut's Eastern border fault was created, a fault which begins in New Haven and stretches 130 miles up to Keene, New Hampshire.
-As a result, the land west of this fault was downset, creating a rift valley and causing the land to tilt an average of 15 to 25 degrees.
+Connecticut's Eastern border fault was formed, a fault which begins in New Haven and stretches 130 miles up to Keene, New Hampshire.
+As a result, the land west of this fault was downset, resulting in a rift valley and causing the land to tilt an average of 15 to 25 degrees.
 The fault is currently inactive.
 The formation of this basin eventually refilled with soft fluvial and alluvial sediments.